 Dinner

 An orientation with your Local Expert will take you past the Custom House and travel along the River Liffey.
 See the Guinness Storehouse, Christchurch Cathedral and St. Patrick's Cathedral.
-Enjoy entrance to the 9th century Book of Kells and a walk through the cobbled courtyards of Trinity College to gain insight into the establishment's impressive history.
+Enjoy entrance to the 9th-century Book of Kells and a walk through the cobbled courtyards of Trinity College to gain insight into the establishment's impressive history.

 • Accommodation